Person standing in trees wearing a silver lava stone fidget ring

 Person with leaves in their hand wearing a silver lava stone aromatherapy fidget ring

-Aromatherapy is a complementary health practice that can be used for healing in addition to any medical treatments you already use.
+Aromatherapy is a complementary health practice that can be used for healing alongside any medical treatments prescribed to you.
 Aromatherapy has a wide-range of uses—from relieving stress to helping with joint pain.

 This post will walk you through the history of aromatherapy, the science behind essential oils, and will offer an in-depth look at the uses of the various essential oils we offer with our Lava Stone Aromatherapy element